AlfonsoG-dev/filesManager/README.md

 ## TODO'S
 - [ ] delete, create using the separator: ","
-- [ ] copy, move only the files and not the entire directory
+- [ ] copy only the files and not the entire directory

 -------